Rumie/productSpecs/Rumie-Learn.md

 **Content Approval Process:**

-Rumie carefully reviews and moderates all content for learning suitability
+Rumie carefully reviews and moderates all content for learning suitability, and for formatting and quality of experience.

 ** We also do provide an optional curating Feature for Organizations to approve Bytes before they get to Rumie for approval